Automotive industry in Indonesia: Opel

 Opels had also been very popular before the war, with the Opel P4 being assembled in Tanjung Priok.
 A locally bodied 7-seater taxibus arrived in 1932; an ambulance version was added in 1933.
-The taxi model was called Oplet (short for the trade name "Opelette") - a name which was used for share taxis until the type was abolished in 1979.
+The taxi model was called Oplet (short for the trade name "Opelette") - a name which was used for share taxis in general until the type was abolished in 1979.

 In January 1993, GM re-established its presence in Indonesia by forming PT General Motors Buana Indonesia, which is owned 60% by GM and 40% by local partner and previous importer/assembler PT Garmak Motor of Indonesia.
-The company built plant with 15,000 vehicle capacity in Bekasi, West Java.
+The company built a plant with 15,000 vehicle capacity in Bekasi, West Java.
 In 1997, General Motors took full control of the company.
-The first locally made product of the new company was the Opel Vectra (1994), followed by the Opel Optima and the Opel Blazer SUV as the first right-hand drive Blazer in 1995.
+The first locally made product of the new company was the Opel Vectra (1994), followed by the Opel Optima and the Opel Blazer SUV, becoming the first right-hand drive Blazer in 1995.
 As of 2002, the Chevrolet nameplate has replaced Opel in Indonesia.

 Chevrolet

 Chevrolet was one of the most popular brands in Indonesia until the 1960s.
 In particular the 210-series sold well.
 Later, the Chevrolet badge was mainly used on various Isuzu products like the Chevrolet LUV and Trooper.

 The brand was re-introduced in Indonesia in 2001 with the Chevrolet Tavera, a rebadged Isuzu Panther, and the imported Zafira and Blazer V6 4x4.
-In 2002, the locally-assembled Opel Blazer was renamed to Chevrolet Blazer.
+In 2002, the locally assembled Opel Blazer was renamed to Chevrolet Blazer.
 It was sold alongside GM dealers, known as GM AutoWorld also marketed the Subaru Forester and Subaru Impreza since 2002.

 In 2005, GM ended Blazer production in Indonesia, effectively rendering their manufacturing plant in Bekasi as dormant.
-Since then, GM effectively acts as an importer of Chevrolet-badged Daewoo cars from Thailand and South Korea.

-In 2012, GM announced that it would reactivate the Bekasi plant to assemble a compact MPV, the Chevrolet Spin for Southeast Asian market.
-The 58,000 square meter plant represents an investment of USD 150 million, employs 700 people and was planned to produce 40,000 vehicles a year.
-GM said that the Bekasi plant was a critical part of GM's growth strategy in Indonesia and Southeast Asia.
+GM then imported and sold Chevrolet-badged Daewoo cars from Thailand and South Korea.
+In 2013, the plant was reopened to manufacture the Chevrolet Spin MPV for the Southeast Asian market.
+Prior to the reopening, GM stated that the Bekasi plant was a critical part of GM's growth strategy in Indonesia and Southeast Asia.
 The plant's location met GM's philosophy of "build where we sell and source where we build."

-GM closed the plant in 2015, citing low sales and rising costs.
-GM's status in Indonesia was reverted to being an importer.

-In October 2019, General Motors Indonesia announced that it would exit the Indonesian market entirely by 31 March 2020.
-Later in February 2020 GM also exited Thailand and Australia, leaving GM without any major presence in right-hand drive markets.
+The plant was closed in 2015, and all 500 employees were laid off.
+Chevrolet vehicles were then imported until 2020.